Blogs/MVP Development

 Identifying Target Audience and Core Features

+This helps teams avoid unnecessary additions and keep the product viable from the start.
 Once you know who you're talking to, it's time to decide what to say - in other words, your core features.
 These should be the absolute essentials, the things without which your product just wouldn't be itself.

 Obstacle #2: Feature Prioritization